 Food security refers to the availability, affordability and accessibility of food to all the citizens of the country.
 Food security in India majorly depends on factors such as the Government’s Public Distribution System (PDS), Government vigilance, along with Government action.
 Class 9 social science notes underline food security with the following attributes:

-Affordability: Adequate financial resources to buy a sufficient amount of nutritious food.
-Food security is ensured in a country when there is enough food for all people, everyone can buy quality food products and everyone has access to nutritious food.
+- Affordability: Adequate financial resources to buy a sufficient amount of nutritious food.
+Food security is ensured in a country where there is enough food for all people, everyone can buy quality food products and everyone has access to nutritious food.

 Importance of Food Security